 The County Administrative Board of Jämtland initiated a project to work to reverse negative trends and to maintain and strengthen ecosystems in the lakes in the long term.
 After a long application process, the European Commission accepted the County Administrative Board's application for co-financing of a water conservation project and the work could then be started.

-The project aims to reduce both historical and contemporary environmental impact, and it includes both concrete, physical improvements of habitat and the conditions of different species, as well as dialogue processes and training to increase awareness of water, and the need for water conservation in land use.
+The project has aimed to reduce both historical and contemporary environmental impact, and it includes both concrete, physical improvements of habitat and the conditions of different species, as well as dialogue processes and training to increase awareness of water, and the need for water conservation in land use.